smikitky/utrad-werewolf/packages/docs/docs/install.md

 - Create a new Firebase project.
 In this tutorial, we use `my-wolf` as the example project name.
 You don't need to enable Google Analytics.

-- You will be instructed to create your first app.
+- You will be instructed to create your first "app".
 Create a "Web" app and give it a nickname such as `werewolf-web`.
-You will be instructed to install Firebase SDK, but you can skip this step (SDK is included in our repository).
+You will be instructed to "Add Firebase SDK" to your project, but you can skip this step (SDK is included in our repository).
 Proceed to the console.

-- In the Firebase console, navigate to the Realtime Database section, and create a database.
-The default security rule should be "Locked".
+- In the Firebase console, navigate to the **<u>Realtime</u> Database** section, and create a database.
+The default security rules should be "Start in locked mode".

   :::note
-  **Do not use "Fire<u>store</u> Database"**.
-It's a different database solution, and we won't use it.
+  Do **NOT** choose "Fire<u>store</u> Database".
+Fire<u>store</u> is a different database solution, and we won't use it.
   :::

 - Go to the "Realtime Databae &gt; Rules" tab, copy and paste the folloing security rules into the text box, and save them.
 This step is important; if you forgot to do this, an attacker can steal all the infromation stored in the database.